AdibShadman/TicketHub/README.md

 How to run:

 1. Download the git.
 Open Android studio.
-Build the gardle and run
+Build the gradle and run

 Built with:

 Java

 Product Demonstration: https://github.com/AdibShadman/TicketHub/blob/master/pic1.png  https://github.com/AdibShadman/TicketHub/blob/master/pic3.png

+For a live demonstration of the app in the emulator, here is the link: https://vimeo.com/579136020